 Fig. 10: Composite insulation maintenance policy.

-In addition, in order to achieve optimal insulation in each service area, a pollution map of Spain will be developed according to IEC 60815.
-This will allow proper selection and design of the best insulation for each zone – something that is especially important in areas of high pollution (based on DDDG and ESDD/NSDD measurements).
+In addition, in order to achieve optimal insulation in each service area, a pollution map of Spain was to be developed according to IEC 60815.
+This allowed proper selection and design of the best insulation for each zone – something that was especially important in areas of high pollution (based on DDDG and ESDD/NSDD measurements).